Star of Life: West Asia

-Ambulance motorcycle from Israel's United Hatzalah combine the Jewish Star with the Star of Life.
+An ambulance motorcycle from Israel's United Hatzalah, combining the Star of David with the Star of Life.

 Most ambulances in Turkey do not use the Star of Life.
 Ambulances in Iran commonly display the Star of Life.
 Egyptian Ministry of Health ambulances display the Star of Life on one rear door, and a red crescent on the other.
 National ambulances in the United Arab Emirates do not display the Star of Life, instead showing an EKG graphic on the sides and rear.
 In Saudi Arabia, the Red Crescent Society answers the emergency line, and provides service in vehicles bearing the red crescent emblem.

 In Israel, Magen David Adom displays a red Jewish star, sometimes shown with a Star of Life.
 The Jewish star is paired with the red crystal in times of conflict.
 Israel's other ambulance operator, United Hatzalah, has a logo based on both stars.
 "The Star of Life is a universal symbol of emergency medical care.
 The Star of David is our national symbol.
 Combining these two elements reminds us of the messages that we...focus on." said United Hatzalah's president.

 In Palestine, the Palestine Red Crescent Society provides ambulance service in vehicles displaying a red crescent, alongside private operators who often display the Star of Life.

 India

 Indian Automotive Industry Standard AIS-125 is the National Ambulance Code of India.
 This document is managed jointly by the Automotive Research Association and the Ministry of Road Transport and Highways.
 It requires ambulances display several distinctive markings including a reflective Battenburg pattern, the word "AMBULANCE", and the emergency telephone number.
-The standard states "Displayed on the upper half of the left side should be a 'Star of Life' symbol, with a size of 40cm x 40cm...
+The standard states "Displayed on the upper half of the left side should be a 'Star of Life' symbol, with a size of 40 × 40 cm...
 Displayed on the left back window should be a 'Star of Life' symbol, with a size of 85% of the window".

 Central and South America

-The Star of Life is used in many Spanish speaking nations, where it is known as La Estrella De La Vida.
+The Star of Life is used in many Spanish speaking nations, where it is known as La Estrella de la vida.
 In Argentina, the Sistema de Atención Médica de Emergencia (SAME), the capital district ambulance service, uses a green and slightly rounded version of the Star of Life in their logo.
 In Brazil, the Star of Life is known by its Portuguese name Estrela da Vida.
 A red Star of Life is incorporated into the national emergency service's visual identity standards.
 Brazil's ABNT Standard NBR 14561 for ambulance design makes direct reference to being based on the American Star of Life vehicle.
 Ambulances which do not comply with the Brazilian standard are prohibited from displaying the Star of Life or the word “RESGATE” (rescue).